kaohman/num-guesser/README.md

 Mod 1 - Number Guesser Doubles

 ## Summary
+### Week 1
-This goal of this project is to build a game where a user can guess a number between 1 and 100 when they first arrive to the page.
-The user can then also add a custom number range to change the game contraints, reset the game back to a range of 1 to 100, and continue guessing until they guess matches the random number.
+This goal of the project in Week 1 was to build a game where a user can guess a number between 1 and 100 when they first arrive to the page.
+The user can then also add a custom number range to change the game contraints, reset the game back to a rangthe user successfully wins, their range is updated to increase the max by 10 and decrease the min by 10.
+This increases the challenge for the going into the next round of the game.

+### Week 2
+The goal of the project in Week 2 was to pivot and adjust the game we created from a 1-player game to a 2-player game.
+Additional functionality for the 2-player games includes:
+* Displaying the name of each player
+* Tracking how many guesses it takes for each player to get to the correct number
+* Displaying final results of each match on a card

 ## Built With
 * HTML